PIR-40106 - Dimensions of Environmental Politics

 - What are the challenges such problems individually or collectively pose for existing political structures, institutions, and practices, and the theoretical presumptions underlying them?

-Students will also have the opportunity to develop their research and communication skills by participating in weekly discussions and debates.
+Students will also have the opportunity to develop their research and communication skills by participating in weekly discussions on these questions.

 Aims